• bndr 9 months ago

 In other words, bring the thinking here.
 Whether it's new thinking, or decade old thinking, it's well time to converge.
 We've had decades of trying it like Heinz catsup varieties.
 Worth trying more wood behind fewer arrows.

-• notatallshaw an hour ago
+• notatallshaw 9 months ago

 > Please consider consolidating python dependency management instead of fragmenting it: https://github.com/mamba-org/mamba